JacobMoller/Keepalived-DigitalOcean-Ubuntu-22.04/README.md

 ```
 sudo service keepalived start
 ```
+The primary server should now be displayed when accessing the Floating IP.

 ## Testing the functionality
+To test that the functionality works, try to stop nginx on the primary server:
 ```
 sudo service nginx stop
 ```
+The Secondary server should now be displayed at the Floating IP after a few seconds.

+To start the Primary server again run this command in the Primary console:
 ```
 sudo service nginx start
 ```
+To simulate a server failture you can make the Primary server restart using the following command in the Primary servers console:
 ```
 sudo reboot
 ```
+The Secondary server should now be displayed at the Floating IP after a few seconds.
+When the Primary server has rebotted it will take over and display at the Floating IP.

+**Congratulations, you now have a high-availability setup using Keepalived!**

+## Where to go from here
+Keepalived offers other functionality such as load-balancing for your web-service.
+Read more about this at their [Documentation Page](https://keepalived.readthedocs.io/en/latest/index.html).